 Tips for Observation Lessons

 Many UK teaching job interviews include the candidate (that’s you) conducting a live lesson with a class of students, which is observed by some or all members of the selection panel.
 This is what is known as an Observation Lesson.
+Lessons are also observed from time to time by visiting UK Inspectors (Ofsted).

 Rather than being nervous about this part of the interview, try to think of it as your chance to impress.
 After all, rolling up your sleeves and actually teaching children is what you’re here for.
 It’s also an opportunity for you to assess whether the school is a good fit for you, and your personal teaching philosophy and style.
 In case the butterflies in stomach are still getting the better of you, here are some tips for how to triumph in an Observation Lesson.